Swiper.js vs Pagiflow: Which Slider is Better?

 Multiple items per slide

-Grid layout (rows × columns) rows & cols rows only
+Grid layout (rows × columns) rows & cols

 Fade transition